District Policy Washington County School District Logo

 2. Policy

 2.1.
-The "State Compulsory Education Requirements" (Utah Code, Section 53A-11-101) directs parents and schools as follows:
+The "State Compulsory Education Requirements," "Truancy" regulations, and "Duties in promoting regular attendance" (Utah Code, Sections 53G-6-202, 53G-6-203, 53G-6-206) direct parents and schools as follows:

 2.2.
-Utah Code 53A-15-1501 Parental Rights in Education grants that the parent or guardian has the right to reasonable academic accommodations.
+Utah Code 53G-6-204 Parental Rights in Education grants that the parent or guardian has the right to reasonable academic accommodations.
 The Washington County School district recognizes that the parent or guardian is the primary person responsible for the education of their student, and the school is in a secondary and supportive role to the parent or guardian.
-This includes the parent’s right to excuse the parent’s child from school for valid reasons as per 3.3.
+This includes the parent’s right to excuse the parent’s child from school for valid reasons as per section 3.3.

 2.2.1.
 Students are responsible for the completion of any work missed due to absence, regardless of the reason for the absence (excused, unexcused, truant).
 Students with absences prior to the midterm week will be allowed to submit completed make-up work through the midterm grading period.
 Students with absences following the midterm week will be allowed to submit completed make-up work through the end of the current grading period.